Tennessee Academic Standards & Readiness Tests

 - Preliminary SAT (PSAT)/National Merit Scholarship Qualifying Test (NMSQT): The Preliminary SAT (PSAT) is part of The College Board’s SAT Suite of Assessments that specifically targets students in 10th and 11th grade and tests what has been learned and what is needed to succeed in college.
 Students that take the test in the 11th grade can also use the PSAT as the NMSQT, an academic competition for recognition and scholarships.
 Registration for PSAT is handled at the school level.
 Contact the school’s designated PSAT Coordinator for information about scheduling and fees or visit The College Board PSAT to learn more and prepare for the test.

 - SAT: The SAT is the capstone test of The College Board’s SAT Suite of Assessments.
 Similar to the ACT, the SAT assesses post-secondary academic preparedness that colleges and universities use to make acceptance and placement decisions.
 Students typically choose to participate when applying for scholarships or to schools that either do not accept the ACT or simply prefer the SAT.
-Learn more and register for the SAT’s seven national testing dates.
+Learn more and register for one of the SAT’s national testing dates.

 District assessments are not part of TCAP and are administered at the discretion of WCS.
 In some cases, the state mandates students are to be tested for a particular purpose but the district has flexibility in how to test those students.
 Other district assessments are required by local policy or administrative directive.

 - Assessment of Performance toward Proficiency in Languages (AAPPL): The American Council on the Teaching of Foreign Languages (ACTFL) produces a language assessment called AAPPL, or the ACTFL Assessment of Performance toward Proficiency in Languages.
 Students in world language courses are expected to participate in AAPPL to assess modes of communication in their respective language.
 AAPPL is provided by the district.